Tales That Witness Madness: Production

 Tales That Witness Madness was filmed at Shepperton Studios on 35 mm, with an aspect ratio of 1.85:1.
 It was the last film of Frank Forsyth, who appears as Uncle Albert.
 Jack Hawkins died shortly after his scenes were filmed.
 Hawkins had had his larynx removed in an operation in 1966, and here his voice was dubbed by Charles Gray in post-production.
-Tales That Witness Madness was Hawkins' final film appearance.
+Tales That Witness Madness was Hawkins's final film appearance.

 Kim Novak broke a four-year hiatus from films with her appearance in Tales.
 She replaced Rita Hayworth shortly after production started.

+Freddie Francis said "we made this film which I took it as far away from horror as I could, because it really wasn't a horror film."
+However, when Frank Yablans, who financed, saw it, he said "well it's not a horror film.
+I said well it wasn't a horror script.
+He said 'Oh Jesus I don't read scripts.'
+So I don't know where you go from there.
+So we then had to shoot for another few days to try and make a non-horror film into a horror film.
+It still wasn't a bad film though."

 Evaluation

 The Encyclopedia of Horror writes that the film "avoids farce and develops a nicely deadpan style of humour which is ably sustained by the excellent cast in which only Novak appears unable to hit the right note."
-Kim Newman in Nightmare Movies calls the film "unreleasable" but with no further elaboration; presumably he found it sub-par.
+Kim Newman in Nightmare Movies calls the film "unreleasable".